Drazard/learningpython/Drazards Dungeon/README.md

 'c' Character information
 'i' Inventory

 Features to be added:

-More advanced combat system
+More advanced combat system.

-Ability to restart the game
+Ability to restart the game.

-Description of all items, weapons
+Description of all items and weapons.

-Mini quests
+Mini quests.
 NPC characters.
 Trader NPC to buy / sell gold.
 Weapon upgrades.
 Larger map.
 More variety of enemy types and rooms.
 Loot drops from enemies.

-Boss monsters, rooms and loot
+Boss monsters, rooms and loot.

-Scoring feature with highscores
+Scoring feature with highscores.

-Upgraded UI
+Upgraded UI.

-Custom map making ability
+Custom map making ability.

 ...And more.